quiklydev/Recipe_Page/readme.md

-# Recipe Page
+# The Cool Tasty (Recipe Page)

-A responsive and accessible recipe website built using **HTML5** and **CSS3**, with semantic structure and performance optimization.
+A responsive and accessible recipe website “The Cool Tasty” built using **HTML5** and **CSS3**, with semantic structure and performance optimization.
 This project showcases clean design, WebP image support, lazy loading, and accessibility best practices.

 ## Features